zanix-io/datamaster/README.md

   - Automatic eviction policy (LRU).
   - Serves as a fallback when the external cache is unavailable.

+- **Queues & concurrency helpers**
+  - **Semaphores**: Limit the number of concurrent operations with FIFO queuing.
+  - **Keyed Lock Manager**: Provides exclusive, per-key locks for safe serialized operations **in non-distributed systems**.

 - **Cache provider & strategies**

   - `getCachedOrFetch`: Retrieves a value from cache with local fallback and optional fetch.
   - `getCachedOrRevalidate`: Retrieves a cached value using a soft TTL strategy and local fallback.
   - Unified API for managing multi-layer caching (Redis + local).
   - Customizable cache adapters and TTL policies.
+  - `withLock`: Ensures serialized, concurrency-safe operations for a given cache key **in non-distributed systems**.
+    - Prevents race conditions in write-heavy scenarios.
+    - Guarantees only one mutation for the same key runs at a time.
+    - Built on top of the `LockManager` and semaphores for predictable and safe execution.

 - **Model HOC support (Database Only)**